gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 }
 ```

-There's a trick to make the syntax parser think that the function is a expression.
+There's a trick to make the syntax parser think that the function is an expression.
 We just need to wrap the function in parenthesis.
-Because they are an operator and we only use them with expressions, the parser treats it as such.
+Because they are an operator and we only use them with expressions, the parser treats them as such.
 Example:

 ```javascript
 (function name() {